keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

-Functors need only to obey these two laws.
+Functors need only obey these two laws.
 These laws assert that functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
 Functors thus _compose functional effects_ and may be universally regarded as the _context of effects_.

+Because of this verifiable definition, functors as a design pattern represent a truly transferrable concept that _transcends_ codebases and languages.
+In contrast, design patterns as they are realized in object-oriented programming are mere idioms to be relearned between codebases written in the same language.

-This means, ideally, that `map()` is the same regardless of context.
+What this means, ideally, is that `map()` is the same regardless of context.

 ## Building upon functors